DigiThinkIT/AwesomeCartJS/README.md

 ### Product Templates

 AWC uses the handlebars templating library to ease building of product listings.
-You can simply reference a template using awc.getTemplate() function to define what template to use when a product feed is being refreshed.
+You can simply reference a template using awc.getTemplate() or cart.template() functions to define what template to use when a product feed is being refreshed.

 As of this time the template context is the same object as received from the store adapter: